Specializing in Spinal & Nerve Injury Rehabilitation since 1983

 The Best Treatment for Auto Injuries

-Chiropractic: The Best Treatment Alternative for Whiplash-Type Injuries With over 30 years of experience, the Heritage Chiropractic Clinic has seen many, many patients with a variety of injuries associated with auto accident injuries.
-We've worked with many patients who have been injured in an auto collision and we can help you, too.
-During a crash, your body is exposed to violent forces that can injure the delicate anatomical structures of your body.
+Chiropractic: The Best Treatment Alternative for Whiplash-Type Injuries With over 30 years of experience, the Heritage Chiropractic Clinic has seen many, many patients with a variety of injuries associated with auto accidents.
+During an auto accident, your body is exposed to violent forces that can injure the delicate anatomical structures of your body.
 Dr. Geoffrey Sandels at Heritage Chiropractic is trained to care for and treat these types of injuries.
-Learn more about auto injuries and how chiropractic care can help you or call our office today at 770-979-2731.
-We help many auto collision patients in the surrounding Snellville community area and Dr. Sandels has over 30 years of experience working with patients with automobile accident injuries.
-During a crash, your body is subjected to large forces that it simply wasn't built to handle.
-These forces place strain and stresses on your neck, shoulder, and back and can actually cause injury to the ligaments that hold your spine together.
-A crash can cause a wide variety of painful symptoms including neck pain, back pain, headaches, symptoms in the arms and/or legs and even post-traumatic concussion syndrome.
+Learn more about auto injuries and how chiropractic care can help you or by calling our office today at 770-979-2731.
+We have helped many auto accident patients in the surrounding Snellville community area.
+During an accident, your body is subjected to large forces that it simply wasn't built to handle.
+These forces place strain and stresses on your neck, shoulders, and back and can actually cause injury to the ligaments that hold your spine together.
+An auto accident can cause a wide variety of painful symptoms including neck pain, back pain, headaches, pain in the arms and/or legs and even post-traumatic concussion syndrome.